3ev/phingy/README.md

         "post-package-install": [
             "Ev\\Phingy\\ComposerScripts::postPackageInstall"
         ]
+    },
+    "config": {
+        "bin-dir": "bin"
     }
 }
 ```

 As Phingy is a private Github repo, you will be prompted for your username and password the first time you install it on a project.

+###Phing

+Phing is installed as a dependency, with the binary by default being placed at
+`vendor/bin/phing`.
+Adding the `bin-dir` config to your `composer.json` will
+move it to `bin/phing` for convenience.

 ###Database tasks & S3